ERnsTL/flowd/README.md

   * OTOH, the program parameters can also be read from a FIFO, the contents of which could be generated a program resp. component
   * and reading from an IIP via a CONF inport or a file can be added on anyway
   * Result: either way is generally fine, but with the exception of online/runtime reconfiguration, parametrization is mostly done only once and the most efficient way is program arguments

+After the change:

+* Networks use 53 percent the real time = 1.87 as fast.
+* Networks use 35 percent the CPU time (user+sys) = 2.65 times as fast.